Protohedgehog/Bealls_C-journal-blacklist/README.md

 * The 'C' here clearly stands for 'Criteria'.
 It is a pure coincidence that it happens to also be an anagram of "Cabell's", the main black/whitelist journal service out there.

-Thanks in advance to Jeffrey Beall for laying the foundations for making this work possible.
+Thanks in advance to Jeffrey Beall for creating the demand for making this work possible.